Golf roundup: Todd maintains lead at FedEx St. Jude Invitational

 Defending champ Brooks Koepka struggled early before he reeled off six birdies in eight holes for a 68.
 He was fourth at 9 under.

+• Troy Merritt made two late birdies in Truckee, California, to take a four-point lead into the final round of the Barracuda Championship, the PGA Tour’s lone modified Stableford scoring event.

+Seeking his third PGA Tour victory, Merritt had 33 points.
+Maverick McNealy and Emiliano Grillo were tied for second.

-• Branden Grace tested positive for the coronavirus Saturday at the Barracuda Championship in Truckee, California, a double blow to the South African who was one birdie out of the lead but now can’t play next week in the PGA Championship.
+Branden Grace, who was two points out of the lead after the second round on Friday, tested positive for the coronavirus Saturday.
+It was a double blow to the South African, who had to withdraw from the tournament and now can’t play next week in the PGA Championship.

-Grace was at 20 points in the modified Stableford scoring system, two points out of the lead.
-But he asked to be tested after he felt tired Friday, and it came back positive.
+Grace asked to be tested because he felt tired after Friday’s round, and it came back positive.

 “I wanted to get tested out of respect for my peers and everyone involved with the tournament,” Grace said in a statement to the tour.
 “While it is unfortunate given my position on the leaderboard, the most important thing is our health.”